kyma-project/community/guidelines/internal-guidelines/repository-template/README.md

 * [`.github`](./template/.github) - This folder contains pull request and issue templates.

 * [`docs`](./template/docs) - In this folder, put the repository-specific documentation only.
 Store any architectural decisions or documents applicable to all Kyma repositories in the `community` repository.
-The folder contains the Creative Commons Attribution license that specifies the terms and conditions of redistribution and reuse of content in the `docs` folder.

 * [CODE_OF_CONDUCT.md](./template/CODE_OF_CONDUCT.md) - This document is a ready-to-use template which provides a link to the general `CODE_OF_CONDUCT.md` document from the `community` repository.
 Copy the template into your own repository.